delphidabbler/swag/README.md

 ./                        - Repo root: read-me, change log, licenses & release script docs/                   - SWAG data structure documentation source/                 - Meta data - xml and version information files
-    <category-sub-dirs>/  - One sub-directory for each SWAG category each of which
+    <category-sub-dirs>/  - One sub-directory for each SWAG category, each of which
-                            contains the associated packet files & the `dir.txt` file noted above.
+                            contains the associated packet files and `dir.txt` file.
 ~~~